klaig/SDATravelAgencyBackend/README.md

     presentation of upcoming trips (divided into continents) presentation of upcoming trips (by country)
     presentation of recently purchased tours
-    (optional) presentation of tours with a reduced price (you need to add a mechanism for this) (optional) presentation of tours with only 1 or 2 places left
+    presentation of tours with only 1 or 2 places left

 Home page - 2

-    each of the lists below should present, at least, 3 entries + a link where the user can see more and be directed to search results according to a given criterion, e.g. clicking the Tenerife link should redirect us to the page with trips to Tenerife continent, country, city, hotel should be clickable and lead to the search results after clicking on a specific tour, detailed information is presented (optional) under the tour, we present tours to the same place, but with a later date (optional) under the tour we present tours to other hotels in this city (optional) we present trips to other cities from this country under the tour
+    each of the lists below should present, at least, 3 entries + a link where the user can see more and be directed to search results according to a given criterion, e.g. clicking the Tenerife link should redirect us to the page with trips to Tenerife continent, country, city, hotel should be clickable and lead to the search results after clicking on a specific tour, detailed information is presented under the tour, we present tours to the same place, but with a later date under the tour we present tours to other hotels in this city we present trips to other cities from this country under the tour

 Configuring the tour offer